tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 ## Introduction

-In [Mimblewimble](../mimblewimble-1/MainReport.md) the concept of a Bitcoin type multi-signature (multisig) applied to an Unspent Transaction Output (UTXO) does not really exist.
+In [Mimblewimble](../mimblewimble-1/MainReport.md), the concept of a Bitcoin-type multi-signature (multisig) applied to an Unspent Transaction Output (UTXO) does not really exist.

 In Bitcoin, multisig payments are usually combined with Pay to Script Hash (P2SH) functionality as a means to send funds to a P2SH payment address, and then to manage its expenditure from there.
-The redeem script itself sets the conditions that must be fulfilled for the UTXOs linked to the P2SH payment address to be spent [[[1]], [[2]]).
+The redeem script itself sets the conditions that must be fulfilled for the UTXOs linked to the P2SH payment address to be spent ([[1]], [[2]]).

 Unlike Bitcoin, Mimblewimble transactions do not involve payment addresses, as all transactions are confidential.
-The only requirement for a Mimblewimble UTXO to be spent is the ability to open (or unlock) the [Pederson Commitment](../../cryptography/bulletproofs-protocols/MainReport.md#pedersen-commitments-and-elliptic-curve-pedersen-commitments) that contain the tokens, and it does not require an "owner" signature.
+The only requirement for a Mimblewimble UTXO to be spent is the ability to open (or unlock) the [Pederson Commitment](../../cryptography/bulletproofs-protocols/MainReport.md#pedersen-commitments-and-elliptic-curve-pedersen-commitments) that contains the tokens; it does not require an "owner" signature.
 A typical Mimblewimble UTXO looks like this [[9]]:

 <div class="mywrap">08c15e94ddea81e6a0a31ed558ef5e0574e5369c4fcba92808fe992fbff68884cc</div>

-Another fundamental difference is that for any Mimblewimble transaction all parties, that is all senders and all receivers, must interact to conclude the transaction.
+Another fundamental difference is that for any Mimblewimble transaction, all parties, i.e. all senders and all receivers, must interact to conclude the transaction.